-The project success will reflect the effort put forth during your “stay” at Online ISEC and we hope you will gain some insight about how scientists conduct research.
-At the end of the camp, you will be expected to write a report with the work done during Online ISEC and record a short presentation for your fellow participants.
-We will then gather the best reports and upload them to our website (with your permission), so you can be proud of your work!
+The success of the project will reflect the effort put forth during your “stay” at Online ISEC and we hope you will gain some insight into how scientists conduct and share research.
+At the end of the camp, you will be expected to write a scientific report about your Online ISEC project and prepare a short presentation for your fellow participants.
+We will then compile the reports to display on our website (with your permission), so you can be proud of your work!

-The camp will follow a similar structure to the one we originally planned for ISEC 2020, but adjusted to the virtual world.
-Our normal camp schedule would include two working sessions – three hours in the morning and two hours in the afternoon.
-Online ISEC will allow for more flexibility regarding your preferred schedule, however, the mentors will check in with you on a daily basis.
+Online ISEC will allow for more flexibility regarding your preferred work schedule, and the Mentors will check in with you on a daily basis.
 Therefore, please plan on devoting an average of 5 hours of work per day for two weeks (including weekends) to your project.
 The mentors will be available to answer any questions you may have and help you with the challenges you may encounter.

-One of the most important aspects of ISEC is the opportunity to interact with people from cultures that are different from your own.
-This will be more difficult when we are not sharing a physical space and therefore we are encouraging all applicants to collaborate on a project with 1-2 partners.
-While this will undoubtedly introduce additional challenges, we truly believe it is important for staying true to the international spirit of ISEC.
+All applicants will collaborate on a project with 1-2 partners.
+Since ISEC is an international organization, there is a high likelihood that your partner(s) will be participating from a different country or time zone than you.
+While this will undoubtedly introduce additional challenges, we believe it is consistent with the mission and goals of ISEC to foster this international collaboration.
 We understand there may be a need for some exceptions to this guideline and such instances will be considered on a case by case basis.

-This will be just a glance of what we would have done at not-online ISEC, and hopefully you will enjoy the opportunity to be silly and laugh and remember that even as you’re growing up and taking on new responsibilities and stresses, there’s always room for a new friend and a good time.
+We hope you will enjoy the opportunity to be silly and remember that even as you are growing up and taking on new responsibilities and stresses, there is always room for a new friend and a good time.

 Logistics and Calendar

-Online ISEC will require a laptop with reliable internet connection to complete your projects.
-Furthermore, you will also need to have access to a webcam to communicate with your project partner(s) and mentor regularly.
-The other programs we will be using for communication and project management are all easily downloadable and compatible with Mac, Windows, and Linux operating systems.
-A few projects may require some additional materials you can find at home or at a nearby hardware store.
+Online ISEC will require a computer with a reliable internet connection to complete your projects.
+Furthermore, you will also need to have access to a webcam to communicate with your project partner(s) and Mentor regularly.
+We will use Zoom and Microsoft Teams for communication and project management, which are easily accessible and compatible with Mac, Windows, and Linux operating systems.
+A few projects may require some additional materials you can find at home or at a nearby hardware store, or additional open-source software.
 If any additional materials are needed, you will be aware of those prior to accepting a project.

 The application process will consist of two different parts.
-The first part will be a form similar to the original ISEC 2020 Application Form.
-This form will determine whether or not we accept you as a participant to Online ISEC, so make sure you do your best when you fill it out!
-Once you are accepted, we will send you more information including details of the different projects our mentors have prepared.
-The application deadline is May 10th, although we highly encourage you to apply early.
-We will inform you about the outcome of your application by the end of May.
+The first application form will determine whether we accept you as a participant to Online ISEC, so please be sure to fill it out carefully and accurately.
+Once you are accepted, we will send more information including details of the different projects our Mentors have prepared.
+The application deadline is April 9th, but we highly encourage you to apply early.
+We will inform you about the outcome of your application by the beginning of May.